jameschuang2002/eviction-sets/README.md

 ## Using this library with your own code

 To use this library in your own project, simply clone the repository and include `lib/utils.h`.
 Make sure to specify the correct path depending on where you clone the repository. `test.c` is a simple example which generates an eviction set for a victim variable, minimizes the set, and tests how effectively the set evicts the victim.
 It can easily be built upon.

+## Guide for future development

+This eviction set library contains the beginnings of a Prime+Probe implementation.
+The next major goal would be to fully implement cross-process Prime+Probe, which would be split into the following stages:

+1. **Measuring cache traces:** given temporary knowledge of the victim physical address and thus the corresponding cache set, measure the access latency at regular intervals, saving the results to a file.